Kernix13/pre-code-formatter/RegEx.md

 Colors: In VS Code I have the HTML colors + red for units of measure: `px`, `em`, `rem`, `vh`, etc. On Github for CSS language blocks I see the HTML colors, no red for units of measure, but light purple for _functions_ like `url`, `rgb`, `hsl`, etc. I also see a difference for CSS language blocks in this markdown file.
 I'm going to combine all of that into something easy to build and easy to read.

-I'm going with:
+I'm going with GitHub CSS language blocks for CSS:

 1. HTML selectors: green
-1. ID and class selectors: blue
+1. ID and class selectors AND properties: blue
-1. single or double quotes: light-blue ()
+1. single or double quotes: light-blue
+1. numbers and hex colors: light-blue
+1. functions purple, e.g.: rgb, hsl, url, anything before `(`
+1. everything else white

 <!--
 Links: